|

 The very first step of your new year financial checklist is to create a spending plan.
 It might even be the most important step.

 Some people call it a budget, but a spending plan sounds nicer.
-No matter the name, having a plan for your spending will help you take control of your finances
+No matter the name, having a plan for your spending will help you take control of your finances.
+I prefer calling it a spending plan.

 A spending plan helps you: